Surviving "State of Decay": The Basics

 B button: Handbrake

-If you haven’t played State of Decay in a while you’re in for a surprise with the vehicles.
+If you haven’t played State of Decay in a while you’re in for a surprise with the vehicles with the latest update.
 Who knew that giving us the ability to place items in the back would make the game infinitely better?
-There are several different types of vehicles in the game, it’s hard to list them from best to worse because they all have their pros and cons.
+There are several different types of vehicles in the game; it’s hard to list them from best to worse because they all have their pros and cons.
 I’ll just leave this up to you to decide so that you don’t look at a Hatchback and think “Oh no!
 Eric said that car sucked!
 I refuse to use that to get back Home.”
-I would say the best vehicle in the main game is the Police Cruiser while the Military Pickup is the best in Lifeline.
+I would say the best vehicle in the main game is the Police Cruiser while the Military Pickup is the best in Lifeline and the Year One Survival Edition.
 It has six Inventory slots, it’s faster than a Sedan, and it’s slightly more durable than one too.

 The standard Pickup Trucks (both Old and Modern) are more durable than a Police Cruiser but not as fast.
 Also having the ability to carry six people is not really a major need since you won’t have more than three people with you at one time.
 All Vehicles except for the Muscle Cars (Modern and Old) can carry up to four people.
 Also Muscle cars and Hatchbacks only have four Inventory slots.